 While big national brands drive trends, they often create a race to the bottom on price, squeezing dealer margins.
 That’s why we built our portfolio differently.
 At Elite Wheel Distributors, we offer MAP-protected brands like XF Offroad and Vortek Offroad to give you an edge.
 These brands deliver the aggressive styling and durable construction your customers demand, but without the channel conflict and price competition.
 You get exclusive designs, reliable inventory from our nationwide warehouses, and the confidence that you’re not competing with your own supplier.
 It’s the best way to capture the off-road market and ensure every sale is a profitable one.

-Method Race Wheels: Leaders in Off-Road Performance
+Method Race Wheels: The Gold Standard in Off-Roading

 Method Race Wheels has built a powerful reputation by focusing on light, strong wheels engineered for competition.
 Their connection to desert racing and rock crawling gives them serious credibility with performance-driven enthusiasts.
 Customers asking for Method are typically looking for functional benefits like reduced unsprung weight and proven durability under extreme conditions.
 Their designs are often clean and purposeful, featuring beadlock and simulated beadlock technology.
 Stocking a brand like this caters to the serious off-roader who prioritizes function over flash and is willing to invest in performance hardware.

-Fuel Off-Road: Built for Aggressive Style and Durability
+Fuel Off-Road: Where Aggressive Style Meets Toughness

 Fuel is one of the most visible and requested brands in the truck wheel market, known for its bold, aggressive designs.
 They dominate the show truck scene with deep-dish styles, intricate spoke patterns, and a huge range of custom finishes.
 When a customer wants their truck to make a statement, Fuel is often the first name they mention.
 Their popularity is a double-edged sword for dealers—high demand is great, but it also means intense price competition.
 Understanding their design language is key to helping customers find a similar style within a more profitable, MAP-protected brand line.